My name is Jonas

 Hi, I'm Jonas.

 I'm robotics engineer and software developer with special interest in automating complex processes.
-I enjoy working on multi-disciplinary projects with large impact, which I currently do by helping Tempo Automation create the circuit board factory of the future.
+I enjoy working on multi-disciplinary projects with large impact, which I currently do at Zymergen.

 Previously, I helped build the world's most advanced genomics lab at Counsyl and was graduate student in Hod Lipson's Creative Machines Lab at Cornell University where I worked on modular robotics and programmable matter.
 I was also co-founder of Ignite Ithaca, lead programmer for Cardsender, intern a property search engine and a steel factory, projectionist in a cinema, and teaching assistant in a prison.